DavidAspinall/HipCam/README.md

 If you are eager to use it NOW, do the following:

 * Install HOL Light (see hol.ml to see if the versions match).
-* Copy the hiproofs directory into the HOL Light directory
+* Copy the hiproofs directory and fusion.ml and hol.ml into the HOL Light directory
-* Copy the files in hollight-modifications into the HOL Light directory, overwriting the original ones.
-  Only fusion.ml, tactics.ml and hol.ml are necessary modifications, but the more modifications, the better the quality of the recorded hiproofs.

 Make sure that the variable JGRAPH_BROWSER_COMMAND in hiproofs/main.ml is set properly for your environment.
 The default value is